EthanTu2/alabama-2020-ensemble-analysis/README.md

 deactivate
 ```

 You are now ready to run the Python Notebooks!
-Let me know if you need help with execution or understanding any of the dependencies.